OleksandrZhydyk/FastAPI-SQLAlchemy-Filters/README.md

 ## FastAPI SQLAlchemy Filter
-Package that helps to implement easy objects filter for applications build on FastAPI and SQLAlchemy.
+Package that helps to implement easy objects filtering and sorting for applications build on FastAPI and SQLAlchemy.
 For using you just need to define your custom filter with filtered fields and applied operators.
 Supported operators, datatypes and example of work you can find below.